 Is it stupid to ask questions?
 Well in our book it is not and I am a firm believer in that if you do not know then its much better to ask because it saves all the confusion further down the line and all the misunderstandings too.

 Recently we had someone who contacted us about doing a first aid needs assessment for his business and he was unsure how to carry one out and he naturally thought it was a stupid question, not really was it?

-It was really it clear he did not know and we gave him a link to our blog on how to carry out a first aid assessment and offered to go through it with him if he wanted us too, which he gave his thanks.
+It was really it clear he did not know and we gave him a link to our first aid needs assessment pdf on how to carry out a first aid assessment and offered to go through it with him if he wanted us too and he gave us his thanks for our help.

 So was this a stupid question

 He said thank you for all your assistance with my stupid questions today and said they were not stupid questions because you clearly did not know the answers, and we are pleased we have been able to assist you.

 He said you have quoted me for training for Emergency First Aid training on my site and after all the assistance you have gave me today, I would like to book some first aid training with you at Warwickshire First Aid Training